BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 What I Wish It Had: I’d love to see one large area dedicated to scratching.
 As it stands, there are plenty of sisal scratching areas but not all of them are really useful for most cats.

-Best Hammock AND Basket Cat Tree for BIG Cats: Hey-Brother Extra Big 63 Inch Cat Tree
+Best Hammock AND Basket Cat Tree for BIG Cats: Hey-brother Wooden Cat Tree, 55.5“

-What I Love About It: The hammock on this cat tree is big and sturdy which is great for larger cats.
+What I Love About It: The sturdy hammock on this cat tree will provide your cat with a different sleeping experience!